Juliet Morrow

-Juliet Morrow is an American archaeologist and a professor of Anthropology at Arkansas State University in Jonesboro, Arkansas.
+Juliet Morrow is an American archaeologist and a professor of Anthropology at Arkansas State University in Jonesboro, Arkansas since 1997.

 Education and career

 Morrow was born in St. Louis, Missouri on April 5, 1962.
 She graduated from Washington University in St. Louis with BA degrees in geology and anthropology in 1987.
-She went on to receive an MA (1990) and a Ph.D.
-(1996) in anthropology from Washington University in St. Louis as well.
-In 1998 she founded the Central Mississippi Valley Archaeological Society.
+She went on to earn a MA (1990) and a Ph.D.
+(1996) in anthropology from Washington University with a dissertation summarizing the evidence for the Peopling of the Americas and on the technology and mobility of Clovis people and related fluted-point makers.
+In 1997 she joined Arkansas State University as a professor of Anthropology.
+She also became the Station Archeologist for the Arkansas Archeological Survey ASU-Jonesboro Research Station in 1997.
+The ASU-Jonesboro Research Station includes sites from the tranistion between the Ice Age (Pleistocene) and Holocene climatic times.
+In 1998, she founded the Central Mississippi Valley Archaeological Society.
+Morrow teaches anthropology and archeology at ASU and manages collections, archives and equipment.
+In addition, she assists the city of Jonesboro with parks and cemeteries as well as assists the FBI and other law enforcement agencies as needed.